DFriend01/os161_devcontainer/README.md

 - Selecting `Tasks: Run Task`
 - Selecting the desired task to run

-Performing a full build of the kernel is mapped to `ctrl + shif + b`, which is also the `Build` task.
+Performing a full build of the kernel is mapped to `ctrl + shift + b`, which is also the `Build` task.

 ## FAQs